Dick in a Box: Music video

 And that's the way you do it.

-The video cuts between scenes of Samberg and Timberlake dancing and singing in various urban landscapes—on the West Side of Manhattan in Hudson River Park, on a ferry in front of the East River, and on a basketball court, where Timberlake is seen hanging from a basketball hoop with a gift box on his crotch.
+The video cuts frequently to scenes of Samberg and Timberlake dancing and singing on the West Side of Manhattan in Hudson River Park, including on a pier and on a basketball court, where Timberlake is seen hanging from a basketball hoop with a gift box on his crotch.
 At the end of the video, the men sing about giving the present on multiple occasions—at their parents' houses, the grocery store, and backstage at the Country Music Association Awards—while being arrested by the New York City Police Department (NYPD), presumably for indecent exposure.